anuschka/anuschka.github.io/_posts/2016-10-27-Skype_with_Maksim.md

 - Post
 ---

-We disccussed the concept of args and kwargs:
+Maksim and I disccussed the concept of args and kwargs.

 So far I have learned that: